microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export function children<T = any>(propertyOrOptions: (keyof T & string) | ChildListDirectiveOptions<keyof T & string>): CaptureType<T>;

-// Warning: (ae-forgotten-export) The symbol "NodeObservationDirective" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "ChildrenDirective" is marked as @public, but its signature references "NodeObservationDirective" which is marked as @internal
 //
 // @public
 export class ChildrenDirective extends NodeObservationDirective<ChildrenDirectiveOptions> {